December 13, 2019

 For those who are unaware of microservices, we have written a bunch of useful articles to understand Microservices in detail.

-What Is Microservices?
+Interesting Read: What Is Microservices?
 Explained In 200 Words

 Microservices is a software development pattern or style that allows developers to split up the entire development architecture into independent, small, and functional services (units).

-It is closely associated with the back-end part and very helpful architecture for modern apps and cross-functional teams.
+It is closely associated with the back-end part and is a very helpful architecture for modern apps and cross-functional teams.
 It also allows developers to choose independent and most suitable technologies for tasks without worrying about any dependencies and deployments.

 It is one such revolutionary concept that has redefined the development of enterprise apps.

-Now, this same principle – splitting up whole architecture into smaller, functional parts is applicable to the front-end development, and it is known as the micro front-end.
+Now, this same principle – splitting up whole architecture into smaller, functional parts is applicable to front-end development, and it is known as the micro front-end.

 The micro front end is an architectural pattern for front-ends, allowing breaking of the whole front-end into independently, deliverable, deployable, smaller front-end apps.
 Then, these apps are composed together to build the desired front-end of an application.